-Adverts showing us products we don’t have but apparently need.
-Stacks of magazines cover the opulent lives of the rich and famous.
-TV programmes portray celebrity life as if it’s to be aspired and admired.
+Adverts showing us products we don’t have but apparently need, stacks of magazines cover the opulent lives of the rich and famous and TV programmes portray celebrity life as if it’s to be aspired and admired.

 - We’re surrounded by a narrative which depicts a life which seems to provide ultimate happiness.
 No wonder we get sucked into the belief that wealth and material possessions is the key to a happy life …but it this true?

 A longitudinal study of lottery winners (Brickman et al.) who won between £50 thousand and £1million showed them to experience less pleasure in everyday life and, after the initial high, their happiness plummets rapidly.

 As mentioned in another blog (Happiness & Money: The Truth), the happiness ‘cut off point’ is £6000 per month, after which levels of happiness stop increasing.
 Other research suggests that an optimal level of income for a happy life seems to be around £3000 per month.
 It’s postulated that 3 grand a month income provides enough to comfortably cover bills and any unforeseen expenses but crucially not so much that money loses it’s value and we still have to save up to purchase larger items such as a holiday or new car for example.

 Saving up to buy what we want provides a sense of achievement which is a key element in the provision of purpose.
 I.e. purpose of money and the work we do to earn that money.
 Saving up also includes an element virtuous elements such as patience and learning to delay gratification.

 Even so, there’s clear evidence to suggest that the key to making happiness out of money is what you do with it.